Divya-PJ/PowerBI-Energy-Visualization/README.md

 ## 📂 Repository Files
 - `Energy_generation - Dashboard 1.xlsx` → Dataset
-- `powerbiweek2partr1.pbix` → Power BI dashboard file
+- `energydashboard.pbix` → Power BI dashboard file

 ## ▶️ How to Use
 1. Clone/download the repository.
-2. Open `powerbiweek2partr1.pbix` in Power BI Desktop.
+2. Open `energydashboard.pbix` in Power BI Desktop.
 3. Interact with filters, cards, and visuals for insights.

 ## 🔗 Related Links